 Eventually Father Moore’s idea was accepted, and the Abbey of Fort Augustus in Scotland agreed to sponsor the new monastery and to provide monastic training for its founding members.
 The first four candidates, including Father Moore, entered the novitiate in 1923, pronounced their vows as Benedictine monks in 1924, and returned to Washington to begin monastic life at St Anselm’s Priory in a farm house on land purchased on Sargent Road in the Brookland section of northeast Washington, not far from the Catholic University campus.

 The gradual growth of the community of St. Anselm’s led to the construction of a church and first monastery building in 1930 on a hill above South Dakota Avenue at 14th Street.
 The work of the monks continued to be that of scholarship, writing and research, and university teaching, with pastoral service to neighboring religious communities and to lay people.
 In 1942 the decision was made to add the traditional work of English Benedictine monasteries by opening a secondary day school for boys, which became the Priory School.
 As the monastery continued to expand in numbers and apostolate it was made a conventual (or independent) priory of the English Congregation.
 In 1961 the priory was elevated to the rank of abbey by decree of Pope John XXIII.
 Father Alban Boultwood, superior since 1946, was elected as first abbot of St. Anselm’s.
-Our fourth abbot, Father Aidan Shea, completed his tenure in 2006, and our present superior, Father Simon McGurk, was named prior administrator.
+Our fourth abbot, Father Aidan Shea, completed his tenure in 2006.
+Following an interim period under Father Simon McGurk as prior administrator, Father James Wiseman was elected by the community as its fifth abbot in June 2011.

 As St. Anselm’s has moved into the twenty first century our mission remains the same: to live the gospel of Christ in a community of prayer in the spirit of St. Benedict, and to assist in the building of the Kingdom of Christ through our work in education, spiritual guidance, scholarship, and pastoral assistance in the Archdiocese of Washington.
 Recent construction on our property and plans for further improvements in our facilities will, we hope, further our capacity to serve and to broaden our outreach.